TheXaman/Emerald-Cross/FEATURES.md

 - Soot Sack tells you how much you collected
 - You can forget HM moves
 - You can mount/unmount your current bike when pressing L in the overworld
+- Fast speed while diving, even faster with autorun ON